-In California alone, close to 56,000 children are in foster care right now – and at least a third of them will spend over a year in foster care.
-By becoming a Resource Parent, you have the opportunity to give foster youth in your community the love, care, attention and support they need and deserve as they go through this dramatic and stressful period in their lives.
-You won’t regret this simple act of opening your home to foster youth in need – the vast majority of Resource Parents have warm, close relationships with the foster youth they generously bring into their lives, and just about every one would do it again.
+In California alone, close to 56,000 children and teens are in foster care right now – and at least a third of them will spend over a year in foster care.
+By becoming a Resource Parent, you have the opportunity to give foster youth in your community the love, care, attention and support they need and deserve.
+The vast majority of Resource Parents have warm, close relationships with the foster youth they generously bring into their lives, and just about every one would do it again.

-Since 1978, AFS has been providing foster care services since to approximately 1500, youth and their families throughout the Bay Area and Greater Sacramento Region.
+Since 1978, AFS has been providing foster care services since to approximately 1500 youth and their families annually throughout the Bay Area and Greater Sacramento Region.
 AFS is committed to helping children and youth in foster care by providing critical needs and resources.
 You man be eligible to become an AFS resource parent if you live in one of the following counties:

 Learn About Becoming an AFS Resource or Adoptive Parent